autogluon/autogluon/docs/tutorials/text_prediction/index.rst

       :title: Quick Start Using FIT
       :link: beginner.html

-      Train high-quality text prediction models in under 5 minutes.
+      How to train high-quality text prediction models in under 5 minutes.

    .. card::
       :title: Multimodal Data Tables with Text
       :link: multimodal_text.html

-      Learn how TextPredictor can be applied to multimodal data tables with a mix of text, numeric, and categorical columns.
+      How TextPredictor can be applied to multimodal data tables with a mix of text, numeric, and categorical columns.

    .. card::